LLNL/sundials/doc/shared/suncontrol/SUNControl_Description.rst

 .. c:function:: int SUNControlSpace(SUNControl C, long int *lenrw, long int *leniw)

-   Informative routine that returns the memory requirements of the :c:type:`SUNControl` object..
+   Informative routine that returns the memory requirements of the :c:type:`SUNControl` object.

    :param C:  the :c:type:`SUNControl` object..
-   :param lenrw: (output)  number of ``sunrealtype`` words stored in the controller.
+   :param lenrw: (output)  number of ``sunrealtype`` words stored in the
+                 controller.
-   :param leniw: (output)  number of ``sunindextype`` words stored in the controller.
+   :param leniw: (output)  number of ``sunindextype`` words stored in the
+                 controller.
 This may also include pointers, `int` and `long int` words.
-   :return: error code indicating success failure  (see :numref:`SUNControl.Description.errorCodes`).
+   :return: error code indicating success failure
+            (see :numref:`SUNControl.Description.errorCodes`).

    Usage: